vck3000/ProAvalon/README.md

 ## Acknowledgments

-* Ref-rain and Hakha3 for their user feedback and support for the site.
+* Ref-rain and Hakha3 for their immense suppport and continuous user feedback for the site.